Weather in Fairbanks

 The National Weather Service was unable to list the last time Fairbanks saw rain in January.
 The rain was a result of warm maritime air pushed across the Alaska Range from the south Bering Sea and north Pacific Ocean.

 January is generally considered to be the coldest month of the year in Fairbanks.
 But by the 18th, the average temperature was 19 degrees above the average temperature of 10 below.
-The warmest January on record in Fairbanks is 1937, with an average temperature of 16.5 degrees.
+As of 2002, the warmest January on record in Fairbanks was 1937, with an average temperature of 16.5 degrees.

 bullet